Andrew McCutchen Player Props: Pirates vs. Rockies

-On Monday, Andrew McCutchen (.333 batting average in his past 10 games, with two doubles, two home runs, four walks and five RBI) and the Pittsburgh Pirates play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+Andrew McCutchen -- hitting .316 with two doubles, three home runs, four walks and six RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Colorado Rockies, with Jose Urena on the mound, on April 18 at 8:40 PM ET.

 Andrew McCutchen Game Info & Props vs. the Rockies